Mailu/Mailu/docs/webadministration.rst

 * Settings.
 Access the settings page of the user.
 See :ref:`the settings page <webadministration_settings>` for more information.

+* Authentication tokens.
+Access the authentication tokens page of the user.
+See :ref:`the authentication tokens page <webadministration_authentication_tokens>` for more information.

 * Auto-reply.
 Access the auto-reply page of the user.
 See the :ref:`auto-reply page <webadministration_auto-reply>` for more information.

 * Fetched accounts.
 Access the fetched accounts page of the user.
 See the :ref:`fetched accounts page <webadministration_fetched_accounts>` for more information.

+* Webmail.
+Login to webmail as the respective user to access the user's mailbox.

 This page also shows an overview of the following settings of an user: